 1. Tax breaks often offset your payroll tax expenses

-The employer taxes you take on when hiring a nanny probably won't cost nearly as much as you think.
-In fact, child care tax breaks can save you around $2,000 per year, offsetting most of your tax liability.
-Some families even come out ahead.
+The employer taxes you take on when hiring a nanny probably won’t cost nearly as much as you think.
+In fact, child care tax breaks in 2021 can save you more than $5,000, offsetting most of your tax liability, if not all of it.
 The tax breaks include Dependent Care Accounts (also called flexible spending accounts) and the child care tax credit.
 If you have two or more children under the age of 13, you can use a combination of these tax breaks to save even more.
-For an estimate of your "nanny taxes" and your tax breaks, check out our free nanny tax calculator.
-Just keep in mind that you can't utilize these tax breaks if you pay your nanny under the table.
+For an estimate of your “nanny taxes” and your tax breaks, check out our free nanny tax calculator.
+Just keep in mind that you can’t utilize these tax breaks if you pay your nanny under the table.

 2. Your nanny gains short and long-term protections and benefits